Unbiasedness and Optimization of Regional Weight Cancellation: Unbiasedness of Cancellation

 When this is the case, the energy $E$ is first sampled from the marginal PDF, and the direction is subsequently sampled from the conditional PDF.
 With these provisions, it is then possible to write the collision kernels, Eqs.~\eqref{eq:col_scat} and \eqref{eq:col_fiss}, as \begin{widetext}

 \end{widetext}

-Based on the form of Eqs.~\eqref{eq:C_kernel_CE}, we introduce then the concept of a ``partial collision point'', indicating that the required pieces of information are sampled incrementally when performing a collision.
-Examples of partial collision points would be the state where we have sampled only the nuclide, or the nuclide and the channel, or the nuclide, reaction channel, and energy.
-With the concept of a partial collision, it is then evident that there is a partial collision point between $P_1$ and $P_2$, where the particle has selected an isotope to collide with ($i$), a reaction channel ($m$), and even an outgoing energy ($E_2$), but has yet to select a direction $\dir_2$ out of the collision.
-In general, this partial collision point between $P_1$ and $P_2$ is the strict minimum number of steps we must look back in a particle's history, in order to see a nonzero fission emission density everywhere within $\RR$ (assuming that is is possible to scatter into all directions subtended by $\RR$).
+Based on the form of Eqs.~\eqref{eq:C_kernel_CE}, we introduce then the concept of an ``intermediate collision point'', indicating that the required pieces of information are sampled incrementally when performing a collision.
+Examples of intermediate collision points would be the state where we have sampled only the nuclide, or the nuclide and the channel, or the nuclide, reaction channel, and energy.
+With the concept of an intermediate collision, it is then evident that there is an intermediate collision point between $P_1$ and $P_2$, where the particle has selected an isotope to collide with ($i$), a reaction channel ($m$), and even an outgoing energy ($E_2$), but has yet to select a direction $\dir_2$ out of the collision.
+In general, this intermediate collision point between $P_1$ and $P_2$ is the strict minimum number of steps we must look back in a particle's history, in order to see a nonzero fission emission density everywhere within $\RR$ (assuming that is is possible to scatter into all directions subtended by $\RR$).
 This state is accessible in a Monte Carlo simulation, as the nuclide, reaction channel, and energy $E_3$ were all sampled when producing the fission particle at $P_4$, and this information can be stored with the particle.
 The transition kernel from $P_1$ to $P_4$, given a collision with nuclide $i$ in reaction channel $m$ and outgoing energy $E_3$, is then \begin{widetext}

-\end{widetext} This is now quite reminiscent of the fission density function which we used in our previous work, as summarized in Sec.~\ref{sec:summary_previous_paper} \cite{Belanger2021}.
+\end{widetext} This is now quite reminiscent of the fission density function which we used in our previous work \cite{Belanger2021}, as summarized in Sec.~\ref{sec:summary_previous_paper} (see Eq.~\eqref{eq:previous_paper_zeta}).
 It is worth stressing that Eq.~\eqref{eq:zeta_conditioned} uses the macroscopic fission cross section $\Ef$ and the average fission transfer function $f_\text{fiss}$, which are averaged over all fissile nuclides at $\pos_4$.
 In general, these quantities might vary within $\RR$, due to spatial dependence in the nuclide concentrations and temperature.
 Examining under what circumstances the estimator $\vartheta(P_1\to P_4|\RR,Q,\eta)$ is unbiased for the transition kernel presented in Eq.~\eqref{eq:zeta_conditioned}, it is straightforward to observe that this condition is met for the choice of $\eta = \beta/\zeta\left(P_1\to P_4| i, m, E_3\right)$.